Health-Care Administration — B.S.

 Karla Lavin Williams

-Upon completion of the B.S. degree program, the graduate should be able to demonstrate the following competencies:
+Upon completion of this program, the gradate should be able to:

 - Apply health-care management concepts and theory to sustainable decision-making practices, operations management, and strategic health-care administration.